Darwin's finches: Molecular basis of beak evolution

 Developmental research in 2004 found that bone morphogenetic protein 4 (BMP4), and its differential expression during development, resulted in variation of beak size and shape among finches.
 BMP4 acts in the developing embryo to lay down skeletal features, including making the beak stronger.
 The same group showed that the development of the different beak shapes in Darwin's finches are also influenced by slightly different timing and spatial expressions of a gene called calmodulin (CaM).
 Calmodulin acts in a similar way to BMP4, affecting some of the features of beak growth like making them long and pointy.
 The authors suggest that changes in the temporal and spatial expression of these two factors are possible developmental controls of beak morphology.
-In a recent study genome sequencing revealed a 240 kilobase haplotype encompassing the ALX1 gene that encodes a transcription factor affecting craniofacial development is strongly associated with beak shape diversity.
 Moreover, these changes in the beak size have also altered vocalizations in Darwin's finches.